Criminal Defense in Orange County, FL

 DUI Defense in Orange County, FL

-• Has a blood-alcohol level of 0.08 or more grams of alcohol per 100 milliliters of blood; or
+• a blood-alcohol level of 0.08 or more grams of alcohol per 100 milliliters of blood; or

 Read more about DUI defense in Orange County, FL.